 Familiarity (Vampire) Project 2012 – 2014

 The research we report here forms part of a longer-term project to provide embodied conversational agents (ECAs) with behaviors that enable them to build and maintain rapport with their human partners.
-We focus on paralinguistic behaviors, and especially nonverbal behaviors, and their role in communicating rapport.
+We focus on paralinguistic behaviors, especially nonverbal behaviors, and their role in communicating rapport.
 Accordingly, this study piloted the investigation of how to signal increased familiarity over repeated interactions as a component of rapport.
 We studied the effect of differences in the amplitude of nonverbal behaviors by an ECA interacting with a human across two conversational sessions.
-Our main question was whether subjects would perceive more rapport with the agent in the increased-familiarity condition in the second session as having higher rapport.
+Our main question was whether subjects would perceive more rapport with the agent in the increased familiarity condition in the second session as having higher rapport.

 Multiparty Agents (Enter the Room) Project, 2012